-Procedure for revocation or declaration of invalidity
+Procedure for Revocation or Declaration of Invalidity

-- 1. Member States shall provide for a judicial procedure or for an administrative procedure before their offices for revocation or declaration of invalidity of a trade mark. - 2.
+- 1. Without prejudice to the right of the parties to appeal before the courts, Member States shall provide for an efficient and expeditious administrative procedure before their offices for revocation or declaration of invalidity of a trade mark. - 2.
 The administrative procedure for revocation shall provide that the trade mark shall be revoked on the grounds provided for in Articles 19 and 20. - 3.
-The administrative procedure for invalidity shall provide that the trade mark shall be declared invalid at least on the following grounds: - (a) the trade mark should not have been registered because it does not comply with the requirements provided for in Article 4; - (b) the trade mark should not have been registered because of the existence of an earlier right within the meaning of Article 5(2) and (3);

-- 4. The administrative procedure shall provide that at least the following shall be able to file an application for revocation or for a declaration of invalidity: - (a) in the case of paragraph 2 and of point (a) of paragraph 3, any natural or legal person and any group or body set up for the purpose of representing the interests of manufacturers, producers, suppliers of services, traders or consumers, which under the terms of the law governing it has the capacity to sue in its own name and to be sued; - (b) in the case of point (b) of paragraph 3, the proprietor of an earlier right referred to in Article 5(2) and (3).
+The administrative procedure for invalidity shall provide that the trade mark shall be declared invalid at least on the following grounds: - (a) the trade mark should not have been registered because it does not comply with the requirements provided for in Article 4; - (b) the trade mark should not have been registered because of the existence of an earlier right within the meaning of Article 5(2) and (3); - 4.
+The administrative procedure shall provide that at least the following shall be able to file an application for revocation or for a declaration of invalidity: - (a) in the case of paragraph 2 and of point (a) of paragraph 3, any natural or legal person and any group or body set up for the purpose of representing the interests of manufacturers, producers, suppliers of services, traders or consumers, which under the terms of the law governing it has the capacity to sue in its own name and to be sued;